-Introduction to the HAS
+Introduction to HAS

 Welcome to the Bishop Museum Anthropology Department's Hawaiian Archaeological Survey (HAS).
 This searchable database contains information from each site in Hawai'i excavated by Bishop Museum archaeologists.